nateshmbhat/cardano-nft-minter/README.md

-# cardano-token-minter
+# cardano-nft-minter
-A script that handles minting cardano native tokens and clean up operations in a self contained, interactive way.
+A script that handles minting cardano NFT tokens in a self contained and interactive way.